Company – Active

 Petroperú’s high-level executives are politically appointed.
 This situation represents a risk for investors because Petroperú’s corporate governance and administration depend on the government in power.
 Allegations have often been made involving the misuse of resources and corporate relationships involving officials accused of or investigated for corruption.

 In fact, Petroperú has a history of corruption scandals and crises due to the mismanagement by these high-level executives.
 The government of current Peruvian president Pedro Castillo has been no exception.
-Over the past months, Petroperú has entered into a crisis precipitated by a corruption scandal involving President Castillo, the President of the Board of Directors, and the Chief Executive Officer, which catalyzed the departure of key high-level executive managers and the financial collapse of the company.
+Over the past months, Petroperú has entered into a crisis precipitated by a corruption scandal involving President Castillo, the President of the Board of Directors, and the Chief Executive Officer, which catalysed the departure of key high-level executive managers and the financial collapse of the company.

 Financial risks